 Guides & Information

 Tourist Information is provided in our Contact Centres and local libraries throughout the District.
-The nearest Visitor Information Centre is located in Chesterfield and you can download the Chesterfield Area Guide (3.54MB) which gives you a whole ghost of information about the area.
+The nearest Visitor Information Centre is located in Chesterfield which gives you a whole ghost of information about the area.

-We also have our Summer Events Programme (710kb) that gives you a whole host of information on events taking palce from June to September 2014.
+We also have our Halloween, Bonfire and Christmas Events Programme (4.61MB) that gives you a whole host of information on events taking place from October to December 2014.

 Heritage Centres & Museums